-There are 2 quarries, 1 landfill and 1 contaminated site within the catchment.
-Neither the quarries nor the landfill have been designated as 'at risk' of impacting their surrounding environment.
-However, the contaminated site has been designated as 'at risk' due to diesel contamination at the site.
-However, as monitoring in the area does not indicate an issue with hydrocarbon, it is unlikely to be affecting shellfish water quality in this shellfish area.
+There are 2 quarries, 3 landfills and 1 contaminated site within the catchment.
+None of them have been designated as 'at risk' of impacting their surrounding water environment.
+Having regard to the results of the risk assessment, the nature of the operations and their distance from the shellfish area, it is considered unlikely that these operations are affecting shellfish water quality in this shellfish area.